 Borrowers are required to pay standard lender fees and closing costs with the program.
 Aside from the up-front VA funding fee, borrowers are not required to pay additional fees to apply for the program.

-The table below shows the VA funding fees for home purchase loans.
-The amount of fee depends on the down payment amount (if you decide to make a down payment), type of military service (regular military versus reserves / national guard) and if this is your first time using a VA home loan program.
+The table below shows 2023 VA funding fees for different types of loan programs.
+The amount of the fee depends on your down payment amount (if you decide to make one), mortgage program and if this is your first time using a VA program.
 An eligible veteran may use the program multiple times although the funding fee increases after the first use.

-The great news about a VA loan is that borrowers are not required to pay any ongoing monthly mortgage insurance fees such as private mortgage insurance (PMI) or FHA mortgage insurance premium (MIP) like they are required to pay with most no or low down payment mortgage programs.
-Not requiring ongoing mortgage insurance fees results in lower total monthly housing expense and makes home ownership more affordable.
+The great news about a VA loan is that you are not required to pay any ongoing monthly mortgage insurance fees like you are required to pay with most other no or low down payment loan programs.
+Not paying these fees reduces your total monthly housing expense and makes home ownership more affordable.